Providing a detailed summary of our experiences from our six-country trip for those curious about Europe’s current travel conditions

 No museums, castles, restaurants, churches, or stores requested proof of vaccination anywhere.
 When we arrived in Italy, the Green Pass requirement for entry into all indoor settings was lifted.

-Not one of the six countries required Covid testing when we were there.
+Not one of the six countries required COVID testing when we were there.

 Mask wearing

 We report what we observed for the Europe Travel Update, but we do not provide an opinion.
-Covid is still very real.
+COVID is still very real.

 From a mask perspective, here is how it is by country and at the Zurich airport: